adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ...but wait! there's a whole lot of new there.
 We've stacked a whole lot of filters together.
 Here we see the convenience of the pipeline approach.
 Starting from the top, we are:

-- using `filters.assign` to label all points as unclassified
+- using `filters.assign` to label all points as unclassified ([documentation](https://pdal.io/stages/filters.assign.html))
-- applying `filters.elm` (extended local minimum) to label 'low points' as noise (ASPRS LAS class 7)
+- applying `filters.elm` (extended local minimum) to label 'low points' as noise (ASPRS LAS class 7) ([documentation](https://pdal.io/stages/filters.elm.html))
-- then applying `filters.outlier`, using a statisical approach label remaining outlying points as noise (ASPRS LAS class 7)
+- then applying `filters.outlier`, using a statisical approach label remaining outlying points as noise (ASPRS LAS class 7)([documentation](https://pdal.io/stages/filters.outlier.html))
-- next, using `filters.csf` (Cloth Simulation Filter) to label points as 'ground', ignoring any points already labelled as 'noise'
+- next, using `filters.csf` (Cloth Simulation Filter) to label points as 'ground', ignoring any points already labelled as 'noise' ([documentation](https://pdal.io/stages/filters.csf.html))
 - ...then finally, removing any points *not* labelled as ground from the output and writing them out to `APPF-ground-default.laz`

 Once you've got an output file, if you have CloudCompare (or another LAS/LAZ viewer), open `APPF-ground-default.laz` and check the results:

 ![Farm sample](../images/appf-ground-default.jpg)

-You'll see here only points labelled as 'ground' are returned - we've dropped any noise and unclassified points using a range filter.
-It's also not the best segmentation of 'ground' points - a stand of trees has been mislabelled!
+You'll see here only points labelled as `ground` are returned - we've dropped any noise and unclassified points using a range filter.
+It's also not the best segmentation of `ground` points - a stand of trees has been mislabelled!

 We've also leaped right into the deep end with a long chain of processing.
 The point here is showing how it's actually pretty easy - once you know what it is you need to do.
 We've used a `reader`, a bunch of `filters` chained together to operate on a `pointview`, and exported the result using a `writer`